-The Home Equity Line of Credit calculator will help you calculate how much of a credit line is available to you.
-The calculator will also help you determine how the credit line amount will change if the appraised value of your home changes.
+This Home Equity Available Credit calculator will help you estimate how much you may be able to borrow against your home equity.
+The calculator can also help you determine how your available credit might change if the appraised value of your home increases or decreases.

 Home equity loans come in two main types - a standard home equity loan or a home equity line of credit (HELOC).
 Both are loans that are secured by the equity (cash value) you have in your home.
 You can use the money you borrow for any purpose you wish.

 A conventional home equity loan is pretty straightforward.
 You borrow a sum of money that you repay over a fixed period of time, usually 5-15 years.
 These are usually fixed-rate loans, though some lenders may offer an adjustable-rate option as well.

 A HELOC is a line of credit, secured by the equity in your home, which you can draw on as needed.
 The credit line is set up with a certain limit - say $20,000 for example - which you can borrow against in any amounts you wish.
 It's much like having a credit card secured by your home.